-Remember when I said that a half inch of hair contained 30 days of information?
-Well, hair drug screenings will usually require one and a half inch of hair.
+Hair drug screenings will usually require one and a half-inch of hair.
 That’s because cocaine can be detected in hair for 90 days (though in rare cases can stay for months).
 Not every user will show up positive for 90 days after use, but a heavy user can.

 90 Days & Beyond

 For the majority of users, hair tests will be unable to detect cocaine metabolites after 90 days.
 But for chronic users or those coming off a binge, there is some evidence to suggest cocaine can be detected for 6 months or even longer.